andreasabel/inCode/entry/introduction-to-singletons-3.md

 jumping into the singletons library and seeing how the framework gives you tools to work with these ideas in a smoother way.

+The first half of today's post doesn't deal *directly* with the *singletons* library and the singleton design pattern, but, like usage of phantom types, is a design pattern that the usage of singletons greatly enhances.
+The second part of today's post deals directly with the lifting of functions to the type level, which is made practical by the usage of singletons and the *singletons* library.

 Code in this post is built on *GHC 8.4.3* with the *[lts-12.9](https://www.stackage.org/lts-12.9)* snapshot (so, singletons-2.4.1).
 Again, you can download the source for this file